“DATA” IS EVERYWHERE

 And data is not cheap.
 Challenges related to data silos, skill sets and poor technology come to the fore when it comes to converting data into actionable insights.

 Organizing product information and providing access to clean and trustworthy data are major challenges in PLM.
-If product data isn’t managed properly, we’re likely to encounter quality and efficiency issues, and we won’t be able to embrace the full power of advanced analytics.
+If product data isn’t managed properly with PDM, we’re likely to encounter quality and efficiency issues, and we won’t be able to embrace the full power of advanced analytics.

 WHAT KIND OF DATA IS OUT THERE?